 TCO(Total Cost of Ownership) Calculator is used to compare one service’s price to another, or one infrastructure solution to the other, it matches your current infrastructure to the most cost-efficient AWS offerings.

 Let’s talk about the most exciting part of AWS pricing first, that is the AWS Free tier.
 They are offered by AWS to their customers so that they can get a hands-on on AWS services so that they would know what they will be paying for.

 The free tier from AWS offer two kinds of free service

 The Introductory free tier is given to all AWS customers on their SignUp, and it is valid for 12 months from the day they register on AWS.

 The following are the services and their features that are included in the free tier:

 The non-expiring free tier does not expire even after 12 months, and includes the following services:

 Since pricing changes for AWS resources pretty often, you can get the updated pricing for all AWS resources or services from the Pricing page of AWS.

 So that’s it guys!
 I hope you enjoyed this AWS Pricing blog.
 The knowledge of how AWS pricing works is a must for any AWS Solution Architect Professional.
 Here’s a collection of AWS Architect interview questions to help you prepare for your next AWS job interview.
 To learn more about AWS you can refer our Amazon AWS Tutorial blog.
-We have also come up with a curriculum which covers exactly what you would need to crack the Solution Architect Exam!
-You can have a look at the course details for AWS Solution Architect training.
+We have also come up with a curriculum that covers exactly what you would need to crack the Solution Architect Exam!
+You can have a look at the course details for AWS Solutions Architect Certification Training.